junxit/us-congress-bills-115/bill.md

     - **(A)** the use of extradition to try and convict those individuals responsible for ordering or controlling the hostage-taking or arbitrary detention of United States citizens; and
     - **(B)** the use of the Department of Homeland Security’s Human Rights Violators and War Crimes Center to target such individuals; and
   - **(2)** the United States should encourage its allies and other affected countries to pursue the criminal prosecution and extradition of state and non-state actors in Iran that assist in or benefit from such hostage-taking to prevent such state and non-state actors from engaging in this practice in the future.
-- **(c)** *Statement of policy* It shall be the policy of the United States Government not to pay ransom or release prisoners for the purpose of securing the release of United States citizens or legal permanent resident aliens taken hostage abroad.
+- **(c)** *Statement of policy* It is the policy of the United States Government not to pay ransom for the purpose of securing the release of United States citizens or legal permanent resident aliens taken hostage abroad.
 - **(d)** *Strategy* Not later than 120 days after the date of the enactment of this Act, the Secretary of State shall submit to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate a report that contains a strategy to prevent elements of the Iranian regime from engaging in hostage-taking or the prolonged arbitrary detention of United States citizens or legal permanent resident aliens.

 ## § 5.
-Imposition of sanctions with respect to persons who engage in certain actions against United States citizens or Iranian persons
+Imposition of sanctions with respect to Iranian persons who engage in certain actions against United States citizens or Iranian persons

-- **(a)** *Sense of Congress* It is the sense of Congress that the United States should coordinate with United States allies and other allies and partners whose citizens may be subject to politically-motivated detention or trial in Iran, to apply sanctions against persons that are responsible for or complicit in, or responsible for ordering, controlling, or otherwise directing, such detention or trial.
+- **(a)** *Sense of Congress* It is the sense of Congress that the United States should coordinate with United States allies and other allies and partners whose citizens may be subject to politically-motivated detention or trial in Iran, to apply sanctions against Iranian persons that are responsible for or complicit in, or responsible for ordering, controlling, or otherwise directing, such detention or trial.
 - **(b)** *In general* Title I of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 is amended by inserting after section 105C (22 U.S.C.
 8514c) the following:
   > ## § 105D.
-Imposition of sanctions with respect to persons who engage in certain actions against United States citizens or Iranian persons
+Imposition of sanctions with respect to Iranian persons who engage in certain actions against United States citizens or Iranian persons
   >
   > - **(a)** *In general* The President shall impose sanctions described in section 105(c) with respect to each person on the list required by subsection (b).
-  > - **(b)** *List of persons who engage in certain actions against United States citizens or Iranian persons*
+  > - **(b)** *List of Iranian persons who engage in certain actions against United States citizens or Iranian persons*
-  >   - **(1)** *In general* Not later than 90 days after the date of the enactment of this section, the President shall submit to the appropriate congressional committees a list of persons that the President determines, based on credible evidence—
+  >   - **(1)** *In general* Not later than 180 days after the date of the enactment of this section, the President shall submit to the appropriate congressional committees a list of Iranian persons that the President determines, are knowingly—
-  >     - **(A)** are responsible for or complicit in, or responsible for ordering, controlling, or otherwise directing, the politically-motivated intimidation, abuse, extortion, or detention or trial of citizens of the United States or United States legal permanent resident aliens, in Iran; or
+  >     - **(A)** responsible for or complicit in, or responsible for ordering or otherwise directing, the politically-motivated harassment, abuse, extortion, or extended detention or trial of citizens of the United States or United States legal permanent resident aliens, regardless of whether such actions occurred in Iran; or
-  >     - **(B)** are responsible for or complicit in, or responsible for ordering, controlling, or otherwise directing, the politically-motivated intimidation, abuse, extortion, or detention or trial of Iranians, Iranian residents, or persons of Iranian origin outside of Iran.
+  >     - **(B)** responsible for or complicit in, or responsible for ordering or otherwise directing, the politically-motivated harassment, abuse, extortion, or extended detention or trial of Iranians, Iranian residents, or persons of Iranian origin outside of Iran.
   >   - **(2)** *Updates of list* The President shall submit to the appropriate congressional committees an updated list under paragraph (1)—
   >     - **(A)** each time the President is required to submit an updated list to those committees under section 105(b)(2)(A); and
   >     - **(B)** as new information becomes available.